paulfioravanti/paulfioravanti.github.io/_posts/2018-03-07-migrating-a-phoenix-and-elm-app-from-rest-to-graphql.md

 The sample data in the app is generated randomly, so the contact you see from the URL above will most likely be different, but, it works!
-Performing a search, or navigating to the root page of the app, or doing anything that results in displaying a list of contacts will _not_ work just yet, though, so let's get polish that task off and finish up this migration.
+Performing a search, or navigating to the root page of the app, or doing anything that results in displaying a list of contacts will _not_ work just yet, though, so let's polish that task off and finish up this migration.

 ### Contact List